Georgetown-Lewes Trail

 Georgetown-Lewes Trail Description

-The Georgetown-Lewes Trail is popular for its relatively flat route that runs through tree-lined countryside into the coastal town of Lewes before ending in an oceanside state park.
-The trail is part of a developing 17-mile trail network that, when completed, will link Georgetown and Lewes to each other and to Cape Henlopen State Park, as well as to Rehoboth Beach by way of a connection to the Junction & Breakwater Trail.
+Currently open in segments, the Georgetown-Lewes Trail takes a its relatively flat route that runs through tree-lined countryside into the coastal town of Lewes before ending in an oceanside state park that connects to several other trails.
+The trail is part of a developing 17-mile trail network that, when completed, will link Georgetown and Lewes to each other and to Cape Henlopen State Park, as well as to Rehoboth Beach by way of a connection to the Junction & Breakwater Trail

-Beginning from its western end, a disconnected segment of the trail spanning 0.9 mile runs from Ingramtown Road and South King Street to Airport Road.
-Opened in late 2021, this section is mere blocks from downtown Georgetown and provides trail access to residents of an ad-jacent apartment complex and connections to the Georgetown Little League Complex, the Sussex Academy of Arts and Science, and the future Sussex County Park.
+The westernmost endpoint of the Georgetown-Lewes Trail is at Ingramtown Road and S King St. (Georgetown) Beginning from its western end, the segment of the trail spanning 0.9 mile in Georgetown runs from Ingramtown Road and South King Street to Airport Road.
+This section is mere blocks from downtown Georgetown and provides trail access to residents of an adjacent apartment complex and connections to the Georgetown Little League Complex, the Sussex Academy of Arts and Science, and the future Sussex County Park.
 It’s also the first section of rail-with-trail in the corridor as it was built along an active freight line, the Delmarva Central Railroad.

 Parking and Trail Access